Luiserebii/compound-protocol-docs/src/troubleshooting/compound-protocol.md

 ## `Error: Source file requires different compiler version (current compiler is x.x.x+commit.xxxxxxxx.xxx.xxx)`

 `solc` v0.5.16+ is required to compile the current smart contracts.
 The solution is to install that version of `solc` to your computer.
-To install, please see the [Installation section](../getting-started.md#solc-v0516).
+To install, please see the [Installation section on solc](../getting-started/installation.md#solc-v0516).

 ## `TypeError: Object.fromEntries is not a function`

 If you're getting this error, you are likely on an older version of node (check `node -v`).
 Chances are, you have installed node from the `apt` package manager, which installs Node 10.x.
 Due to the requirement of a version of Node below 14+ for `compound-eureka`, I recommend that you install Node 13.x.
-To install, please see the [Installation section](../getting-started.md#node-13x).
+To install, please see the [Installation section on Node](../getting-started/installation.md#node-13x).

 ## `../libusb/libusb/os/linux_udev.c:40:10: fatal error: libudev.h: No such file or directory`